Modern Luxury Apartment

 The apartment itself has a private garden and terrace to the rear and a large balcony overlooking the outdoor pool area to the front.
 This offers all day sun and shade and a choice of outside dining and relaxation areas.

 Inside the apartment has been furnished for our own personal holiday use and is fully fitted with all modern home conveniences.
-The modern kitchen has granite worktops, integrated fridge/freezer, oven, hob, extractor and a dishwasher.
+The modern kitchen has granite worktops, integrated fridge/freezer, oven, hob, extractor, & dishwasher and there is a Nespresso coffee machine.
 The separate utility area houses a washing machine and tumble dryer.

 The large reception area accommodates an 8 seater dining table and bookcase, whilst the comfortable living area offers an shape sofa, individual leather tub chairs and home entertainment console fitted with Sony Television, Playstation/DVD and docking station/speakers for an iPod.